apbrodnicki/portfolio/src/pokemon-directory/README.md

 The backend data is supplied by [PokéApi](https://pokeapi.co/).

-It is hosted using Cloudflare Pages, you may view the website [here](https://apbrodnicki.com/pokemon-directory).
+You may view the website [here](https://apbrodnicki.com/pokemon-directory).

 ![Home Page](assets/empty-page.png)